duongtruongbinh/Improve_ViVQA-X_baseline/Top-Down/docs/ARCHITECTURE.md

-# SIRI Framework Architecture
+# FDR Framework Architecture

-This document provides a detailed technical overview of the SIRI (Seeker, Integrator, Responder) VQA framework architecture.
+This document provides a detailed technical overview of the FDR (Seeker, Integrator, Responder) VQA framework architecture.

 ## 🏗️ System Overview

-The SIRI framework implements a **visualize-then-analyze** pipeline that combines object detection, image analysis, and multi-agent reasoning for enhanced Visual Question Answering.
+The FDR framework implements a **visualize-then-analyze** pipeline that combines object detection, image analysis, and multi-agent reasoning for enhanced Visual Question Answering.

 ### High-Level Flow
 ```mermaid